salgadodavid/100devs-group-project-1-5-7/README.md

 ## Lessons Learned:

 1. While working with both the moment module and the MongoDB Atlas service, we encountered a bug where users could not log in based on their respective time zones.
+Resolved by making sure the time noted in the database read 2022-09-05T00]:00:00.000+00:00 instead of 2022-09-05T04:00:00.000+00:00.

 ---
 ## Contributors: